mbelur/rke2-rancher-ansible/README.md

 ## Components

 - Ansible playbooks for:
+  - Optional installation of nvidia driver packages
   - RKE2 HA server installation
   - RKE2 agent node installation
+  - Optional deployment of Rancher
-  - Rancher HA Helm deployment
+  - Optional deployment of nvidia gpu-operator
 - Roles for idempotent configuration
 - A Dockerfile to run the playbooks in a container